 Parks of the Val d’Aran

-In the village of Bossòst you can visit the wildlife park Aran Park.
+In the village of Bossòst, you can visit the wildlife park, Aran Park.
 Here, native animals born in captivity or that would no longer be able to live in the wild find rescue.
 It also has an interactive museum, which would be a fun and learning experience for kids.
-The village of Les, instead, houses an adventure park: the NaturAran Park.
+The village of Les, houses an adventure park: the NaturAran Park.
 It includes pulleys and circuits on trees, ranging from 50 cm to 11 m high, with different degrees of difficulty.
-It is thought for those who love adventure and adrenaline.
+It is thought of for those who love adventure and adrenaline.